TehGM/PoE-QualityRecipesCalculator/README.md

 - `--only-exact` - *Optional* - By default, the app outputs combinations that have total 40% quality or more.
 Adding this flag makes the app output __only__ the combinations that have total quality equal __exactly__ 40%.
 - `--show-invalid` - *Optional* - By default, the app will not output combinations that have total quality below 40%.
 Adding this flag makes the app output them as well.
 - `--item-names` - *Optional* - By default, the app will only show only the quality of each item in combination.
 Adding this flag will output the example item names as well for easier finding. *Warning: it might make the app output less readable*.
+- `--large <Count>` - *Optional* - Defines the count of items to consider a large batch and display a performance warning.
+Defaults to 20.
 - `--debug` - *Optional* - Makes the app output debug logs.

 ##### Tip!
 You can also run `QualityRecipesCalculator --help` to list all supported switches and their default values.

+#### Known Issues
+Current algorithm isn't very performant when a large amount of valid items is found in a single stash tab.
+I am still looking at ways to improve its perfromance - any contributions or suggestions are most welcome.

 ## License
 Copyright (c) 2021 TehGM